tofignazarbayov/seryozni/README.md

-# Hi, I'm Tofig Nazarbayov - aka Seryozni!👋
+# Hi, I'm Tofig Nazarbayov!👋

 # I'm a Geophysicist and Developer!

-* 🔭 I have a master degree in geophysics and passionate about Machine Learning
+* 🔭 I have master degree in Geophysics and passionate about Machine Learning
 * 👯 I’m looking to collaborate with other ML/DL researchers
-* 🥅 I enjoy contributing to Open Source projects!
-Glory to mankind!
+* 🥅 I enjoy contributing to Open Source projects
 * ⚡ Fun fact: I write poems on different languages

 Website: https://seryozni.github.io